chang432/youtube-cutter/docker/README.txt

 - Use Ubuntu image, make sure volume with aws credentials is attached, and paste code from hetzner_cloud_init.yml into the Cloud Config block

+- After server has started, go to floating ips and attach the wav-ninja named ip to the instance

 - Wait a while for the setup to finish (startup logs are in /var/log/cloud-init-output.log and /var/log/start.log)